pottendo/pottendo-Pi1541/README.md

 ![](docs/Image-upload.png)
 <p>
-Updates of Pi1541 kernel images or _options.txt_ require the correct filenames and enforce those.
+Updates of Pi1541 kernel images or <i>options.txt</i> require the correct filenames and enforce those.
 Once the filename is correct the those are overridden on the SDCard, no backup is made!

 ![](docs/Update.png)